adamniedzielski/sidekiq-staged_push-demo/README.md

 `true`, set `BUNDLE_ENTERPRISE__CONTRIBSYS__COM` in your shell and run `make bundle`.
 Now you can start multiple Sidekiq processes and
-[Leader Election](https://github.com/mperham/sidekiq/wiki/Ent-Leader-Election) will take care that only one process is copying the jobs from the database to Redis.
+[Leader Election](https://github.com/mperham/sidekiq/wiki/Ent-Leader-Election) will take care that only one process is copying jobs from the database to Redis.
 See [gotchas](https://github.com/adamniedzielski/sidekiq-staged_push#gotchas).